The Gurbani (Sri Guru granth Sahib, SGGS) tells us “every thing” is within, here and now!

 - ਅੰਤਰਿ ਨਿਧਾਨੁ ਮਨ ਕਰਹਲੇ ਭ੍ਰਮਿ ਭਵਹਿ ਬਾਹਰਿ ਭਾਲਿ ॥: The Treasure (Naam) is deep within, O camel-like mind, but you wander around outside in doubt, searching for it (sggs 235).

-Similarly, although the Heart is full of Amrit, we also search the sublime thing such as Amrit, etc., outside, in other places and objects.
+Similarly, although the Heart is full of Amrit, our wandering mind also search the sublime thing such as Amrit, etc., outside, in other places and objects.
 In reality, it is all within!

 Who is plundering this Amrit from within?